-Buffy Bowman Director of Development and Human Resources
+Buffy Bowman Senior Director of Human Resources

 Ridge Burns Executive Director/CEO

 Ridge came to our mission with ten years’ experience as president of Forest Home Ministries in Forest Falls,California.
 Ridge is an effective leader with extensive experience in youth ministry, Christian camping, home and foreign missions, and new ministry development.
 His strong commitment to Christ and his desire to know the Lord better each day show through all he has accomplished to further the Kingdom of God.
 Read more

 As executive director of InFaith, Ridge encourages our staff members to use their unique gifts to serve the Lord wholeheartedly in whatever type of ministry God calls them to.
 Ridge delights in getting to know everyone on our staff personally and has a strong desire to see more young adults get involved in service with InFaith.

 Godly parents, married for seventy-two years, provided a stable and loving background for Ridge.
 He also credits Torchbearers as an influence in his spiritual walk.
 “I [had] spent my whole life trying to be Christ-like and found a very successful rate of failure in that pursuit,” he says.
 “The change came from understanding that we can’t be Christ-like, but only Christ can be Christ.
 Our job is to die to ourselves so Jesus can be Jesus within us.
 This has become a key point in my life and has released me to be far less stressed and yet far more dependent on Him.”